WTFAcademy/WTF-Starknet/docs/2_Cairo/readme.md

   - wtfacademy
 ---

-# WTF StarkNet 2.
+# WTF Starknet 2.
 Cairo

 **Cairo** is a programming language for writing provable programs, where one party can prove to another that a certain computation was executed correctly.
 Cairo and similar proof systems can be used to provide scalability to blockchains.

-StarkNet uses the Cairo programming language both for its infrastructure and for writing StarkNet contracts.
+Starknet uses the Cairo programming language both for its infrastructure and for writing Starknet contracts.

 ## 1. Structure of a cairo contract